Meeting-Baas/meeting-bot-as-a-service/integrations-using-third-party-software/make-to-airtable-llm-brief/make-to-airtable-llm-brief.md

    - Upload the Webhook Scenario file and save.
 2. Rename the scenario (e.g., "Integration Webhook").
 3. Click the webhooks node and create a new webhook.
-4. Name the webhook (e.g., "AI Meeting Bot webhook") and copy the address.
+4. Name the webhook (e.g., "Meeting Baas webhook") and copy the address.
-5. In the AI Meeting Bot dashboard, navigate to the Webhook tab.
+5. In the Meeting Baas dashboard, navigate to the Webhook tab.
 6. Paste the Make webhook URL.

 ### Step 5: Configure the OpenRouter Node